 Review summary: Canon 700D vs Panasonic G80

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Panasonic G80?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 700D: